Updated: Jan 29

 "The recycled content is mixed with other materials including stone waste and is bonded together with a part eco-resin, which contains 22% corn oil.
 This pioneering resin is the result of a major research and development initiative, and is unmatched in the market today"

 Quartz can be made to look like marble.
-This Silestone Calacatta Gold slab is a very popular marble used in the past few years for the London market and has established a trend in kitchens
+This Silestone Calacatta Gold slab is a very popular marble used in the past few years and has established a trend for it's use in both bathrooms and kitchens.

-You will find cheaper versions of quartz, normally shipped from China.
+You will find cheaper versions of quartz, normally shipped from China, mixed with toxic binders to hold it together.
 As a consumer that cares about where and how a product is produced, this is not an option to consider.

 "Resilica is manufactured using up to 100% recycled waste glass, reducing landfill and destructive stone quarrying.
 It is produced using solvent free resins.
 Once cured these resins are totally inert and contain no VOCs.
 Water used in the manufacturing process is recycled where possible"